BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit: ms
         :description:
+         For Noise, ShotNoise, RelativeShotNoise, AbsoluteShotNoise,
+         OrnsteinUhlenbeck and RelativeOrnsteinUhlenbeck stimuli,
-         For Noise, ShotNoise and RelativeShotNoise stimuli, the timestep of the current to inject
+         the timestep of the current or conductance to inject.

     .. blueconfig_value:: Mean
         :type: float
         :required: False
-        :unit: nA
+        :unit: nA or uS
         :description:
+         For Noise, AbsoluteShotNoise and OrnsteinUhlenbeck stimuli,
-         For Noise stimulus, the mean value of current to inject
+         the mean value of current or conductance to inject.

     .. blueconfig_value:: Electrode
         :type: string